 Pour the egg mixture into the prepared tart pan.
 Arrange slices of roasted red pepper over the top, and then set into the oven.
 Bake for 20 - 30 minutes, or until the egg is set.
 Cool, and slice into 6 - 8 portions.

-If you’d like to garnish with Piri Piri sauce, heat 1/4 cup of olive oil in a small pot over medium heat.
-Add 2 Tbsp of lemon juice, and 2 Tbsp of Piri Piri blend.
+If you'd like to garnish with Piri Piri sauce, heat ¼ cup of olive oil in a small pot over medium heat.
+Add 2 tablespoon of lemon juice, and 2 tablespoon of Piri Piri blend.
 Bring to a boil and cook for 1 minute.
 Remove from heat, and drizzle over tortilla.

 What's good about this?
 Eggs are an amazing source of high quality protein, vitamin B12, choline (important for your brain), carbohydrates, and healthy fats.
 Eggs are satiating; a study found that those eating a low fat diet which included 2 eggs a day for breakfast lost nearly *twice* as much weight as those eating a bagel breakfast with the same calories and mass, with no increase in blood cholesterol levels.
 Beans beans good for your heart!
 Beans are a good source of folate, dietary fiber, protein, phosphorus, iron, copper, magnesium, manganese, potassium and vitamin K. There is a substantial amount of parsley in this tortilla.
 Parsley is an excellent source of vitamin A, vitamin C, and vitamin K, and a good source of iron and folate.

 Do ahead: This tortilla can stand at room temperature for a few hours, or survive a long car ride if that's what is happening in your life.
 Any longer than 4 hours or so and it should be packed with an ice pack or kept in the fridge.
 Eat within 3 - 4 days.

 All text and photos © The Muffin Myth 2012